MattTheRealYoung/DATA417_Group_Project/README.md

 ## Explanation of project is in outline.md

 ## Code is stored in prototype_code
+To explore the LLM recommendation in Llm_explore.py, you need to have a valid openai api token.

 ## Amazon AI-based recruiting system
 Sample code for the system can be found on the link below:- https://github.com/rohitbakoliya/sieve.ai